ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/1listo/2-Install.md

 If Listo is too hard, and you'd actually have more fun if it was a little easier, you can make two changes:
 1. In Custom Difficulty settings, reduce the trade price penalty to x3-x3.5.
 If you reduce it too much, buying prices become too low and the economy really falls apart.
 You can reduce the long rest camp supply cost to a lower number, whatever you want.
 2. Navigate to [Listo Install Location]\mods\zzz_ListonomiconModSettings\SE_CONFIG.
 Rename CombatExtender.json to something else (like CombatExtender.json.backup) and rename Easy CombatExtender.json to CombatExtender.json.
 This will cause the game to load an alternate, relaxed CX configuration.
-The alt file will still be more difficult than vanilla BG3 and include new, tweaked, and changed enemies - but the size of the tweaks is much less dramatic with lower health, AC, attack rolls, and saving throw DC for enemies across the board.
+The alt file will still be more difficult than vanilla BG3 and include new, tweaked, and changed enemies - but the size of the tweaks is much less dramatic with lower health, AC, attack rolls, and saving throw DC for enemies across the board, bigger increases to allied characters, and many powerful buffs and abilities taken away from bosses.

 If Listo is not hard enough,
 1. Enable Absolute Wrath (search "OPTIONAL_Absolute Wrath" or look in the optional tweaks section of MO2).
+2. If that still isn't hard enough, enable Champions of Faerun.
-2. If that isn't hard enough, navigate to [Listo Install Location]\mods\zzz_ListonomiconModSettings\SE_CONFIG.
+3. If still that isn't hard enough, navigate to [Listo Install Location]\mods\zzz_ListonomiconModSettings\SE_CONFIG.
 Rename CombatExtender.json to something else (like CombatExtender.json.backup) and rename Hard CombatExtender.json to CombatExtender.json.
 This will cause the game to load an alternate, unrelaxed CX configuration.
-The alt file has more enemy health, more enemy buffs, and more cruel combinations of spells and abilities and features.
+The alt file has more enemy health, more enemy buffs, and more cruel combinations of spells and abilities and features, with intentional enemy nerfs from the normal config removed.
+4. DHM and Extra Encounters and Minibosses exist more for interesting challenge content rather than changing the overall challenge of the whole experience (more like dungeons/raids rather than global modifiers).

 ### 11.)
 Multiplayer